felipecodes/backend-graphql/README.md

 ### Running the tests

-We are using the [`mongodb-memory-server`](https://github.com/nodkz/mongodb-memory-server) for testing.
+We are using the [`mongodb-memory-server`](https://github.com/nodkz/mongodb-memory-server) on testing.
 Thus, you need only run the following command:

 `npm run test`